mehersiddharth/stock-sentiment-analysis/README.md

     client_secret='YOUR_CLIENT_SECRET',
     user_agent='YOUR_USER_AGENT'
 )

 2. Scraping Reddit Posts:
 The script queries up to 1,000 posts from the r/wallstreetbets subreddit mentioning "TSLA".
 Extracts the title, text, upvotes, and created_at of each post.
 Saves the data to a CSV file: reddit_stock_data.csv.

-3. Perform Sentiment Analysis:
+4. Perform Sentiment Analysis:
 The script uses VADER to analyze the sentiment of each post and classifies them as Positive, Neutral, or Negative.
 Results are saved to reddit_stock_sentiment.csv.

-4. Fetch Historical Stock Data:
+6. Fetch Historical Stock Data:
 Retrieves Tesla (TSLA) stock price data from 2019 to the present using the yfinance API.
 The stock data is saved in his_stock_data.csv.

-5. Correlation and Visualization:
+8. Correlation and Visualization:
 The script generates insightful visualizations:
 Frequency of mentions of TSLA over time.
 7-day rolling average of sentiment trends.
 Heatmaps showing correlations between stock price changes and sentiment.

 🛠️ How to Run the Project
 Clone the Repository:

-bash
-Copy code
-git clone <repository_url>
-cd <repository_name>
 Set Up API Credentials:

 Update the client_id, client_secret, and user_agent in the code with your Reddit API credentials.

 Run the Script:

 Run the script to scrape Reddit, analyze sentiment, and fetch stock data.
 Visualizations will be displayed automatically, and CSV files will be generated.

-# After setting up, run the code blocks to:
+ After setting up, run the code blocks to:
-# 1. Scrape Reddit posts
+ 1. Scrape Reddit posts
-# 2. Perform sentiment analysis
+ 2. Perform sentiment analysis
-# 3. Fetch historical stock data
+ 3. Fetch historical stock data
-# 4. Visualize correlations
+ 4. Visualize correlations

 📂 Files and Outputs
 reddit_stock_data.csv: Contains scraped Reddit data (post title, text, upvotes, created_at). reddit_stock_sentiment.csv: Contains sentiment analysis results (positive, neutral, negative).